-As of right now, Germany is remaining tightlipped.
-Their minister of finance, Wolfgang Schauble, is brushing the issue off, simply telling reporters that the debt was settled years ago.
-He said that Greece should stay focused on the path to reform, which includes the €240 billion bailout—accompanied by several waves of admittedly ineffective and crippling austerity measures—Greece took to pull itself out of debt.
+Presently, Germany is remaining tightlipped, their Minister of Finance Wolfgang Schauble brushing the issue off, simply telling reporters that the debt was settled years ago.
+He said that Greece should stay focused on the path to reform, which includes the €240 billion bailout – accompanied by several waves of admittedly ineffective and crippling austerity measures – Greece took to pull itself out of debt.

 Manolis Glezos, Syriza MP and journalist, during an interview at his home office.

-Schauble may or may not have been alluding to the Two Plus Four Treaty of 1990, which, according to a representative at the German Embassy in London, brought about "a final regulation of legal and international issues concerning Germany and WWII.
-It was made clear that there will be no further peace treaty or reparations issued after that treaty.
-The treaty was accepted in the Charter of Paris on November 21, 1990 by all CSCE [Conference on Security and Co-operation of Europe] countries, including Greece."
+Schauble might or might not have been alluding to the Two Plus Four Treaty of 1990, which – according to a representative at the German Embassy in London – brought about "a final regulation of legal and international issues concerning Germany and WWII.
+It was made clear that there will be no further peace treaty or reparations issue after that treaty.
+The treaty was accepted in the Charter of Paris of the 21st of November, 1990 by all CSCE [Conference on Security and Co-operation of Europe] countries, including Greece".

 I read over both documents and neither, to the best of my understanding, mention anything about World War II or reparations.
 When I pointed this out to the embassy contact, his reply was rhetorically disappointing.